Drainus: Reception

 Drainus garnered "generally favorable" reviews, according to review aggregator Metacritic.
 Game*Sparks Gurapo Suzuki was surprised by the detailed pseudo-3D sprite visuals and found it easy to play due to the bullet absorption mechanic.
 Suzuki regarded it as a high quality game and also commended the story.
-Eurogamers Martin Robinson expressed that the ability to absorb enemy fire lended it a "more sedate" pacing compared to other shooters.
+Eurogamers Martin Robinson expressed that the ability to absorb enemy fire lent it a "more sedate" pacing compared to other shooters.
 Robinson praised the graphical aesthetic for its cohesive artwork, but criticized oversights during boss battles and the upgrade system.
 He also commented that more experienced shooter players may be disappointed with its difficulty.

 IGN Japans Susumu Imai labelled it as a well-crafted shooter, commending the spritework and the ship being fun to control.
 However, Imai felt that it relied heavily on homages and criticized its low difficulty.
 Rice Digitals Pete Davison gave positive remarks to its narrative component for being compelling and reminiscent of PC shooters such as Traffic Department 2192, customizable power-up system, absorption mechanic, level design, presentation and soundtrack.
 GameBlasts Farley Santos concurred with both Robinson and Imai about the low difficulty, and saw the occasional "visual chaos" as a negative.
 Regardless, Santos praised its bullet absorption mechanic, as well as the stage variety, customizable options and atmosphere.

 Edge magazine stated that "The confident level design and creative set-pieces, astounding bosses that unfurl into new forms with mesmerising grace, and refined pixel art and animation combine in captivating fashion.
 To attempt to build a shooter as grand as Gradius V takes some courage; Team Ladybug has the talent as well as the guts."
 MeriStations Carlos Forcada shared a similar opinion as with other reviewers regarding the absorption mechanic, but disagreed with the difficulty.
 Forcada highlighted the game's amalgamation of trends into its own but criticized the music, certain visual details for being less elaborated and overall penalty for dying.